cicsdev/cics-event-consumer/README.md

 ## Requirements
 To run the application:
 * CICS TS TS V5.3 with APAR PI63005, or above.
-* A configured CICS Liberty JVM server, as described in topic [Configuring a Liberty JVM server](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.java.doc/JVMserver/config_jvmserver_liberty.html).
+* A configured CICS integrated-mode Liberty JVM server, as described in topic [Configuring a Liberty JVM server](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.java.doc/JVMserver/config_jvmserver_liberty.html).

 To install or make changes to the application:
 * [IBM CICS Explorer](https://developer.ibm.com/mainframe/products/downloads/eclipse-tools/) 5.3.0.8, or above with features IBM CICS SDK for Java, and IBM CICS SDK for Servlet and JSP support.